-Takua a0.5’s BSDF system was particularly interesting to build, especially because in previous versions of Takua Render, I never really had a good BSDF system.
+Takua a0.5’s BSDF system was particularly interesting to build, especially because in previous versions of Takua Renderer, I never really had a good BSDF system.
 Previously, my BSDFs were written in a pretty ad-hoc way and were somewhat hardcoded into the pathtracing integrator, which made BSDF extensibility very difficult and multi-integrator support nearly impossible without significant duplication of BSDF code.
 In Takua a0.5, I’ve written a new, extensible, modularized BSDF system that is inspired by Mitsuba and Renderman 19/RIS.
 In this post, I’ll write about how Takua a0.5’s BSDF system works and show some pretty test images generated during development with some interesting models and props.

 First, here’s a still-life sort of render showcasing a number of models with a number of interesting materials, all using Takua a0.5’s BSDF system and rendered using my VCM integrator.
 All of the renders in this post are rendered either using my BDPT integrator or my VCM integrator.